-OS1.4 Sensitive Natural Resources

-In the design of developments, significant natural and fragile areas including critical wildlife and plant habitat, significant natural communities, water resources such as ponds and lakes, rivers, aquifers, shore lands, and wetlands; 100-foot buffers to wetlands; historic, cultural, and archaeological areas; significant scenic roads and views; and significant landforms shall be protected.
+OS1.4 (cont.) such as ponds and lakes, rivers, aguifers, shore lands, and wetlands; 100-foot buffers to wetlands; historic, cultural, and archaeological areas; significant scenic roads and views; and significant landforms shall be protected.
 Development should be located outside of 300-foot buffers to ponds and lakes and 200-foot buffers to rivers to the greatest extent feasible, and consistent with state law.

-OS1.5 Residential Cluster
+0S1.5

-All residential subdivisions of five or more lots and all commercial subdivisions of land shall cluster the proposed development unless inconsistent with local bylaws.
+Residential Cluster: All residential subdivisions of five or more lots and all commercial subdivisions of land shall cluster the proposed development unless inconsistent with local bylaws.
 Cluster plans shall use site designs that maximize contiguous open space, respect the natural topography and character of the site, and employ wastewater treatment alternatives to allow more compact development.

-OS1.6 Sensitive Open Space Resources

-Where development is proposed adjacent to land held for conservation and preservation purposes, or adjacent to rural landscapes or lands in active agricultural production, the development shall be configured so as to prevent adverse impacts to these lands and in a manner that maximizes contiguous open space.
+Sensitive Open Space Resources: Where development is proposed adjacent to land held for conservation and preservation purposes, or adjacent to rural landscapes or lands in active agricultural production, the development shall be configured so as to prevent adverse impacts to these lands and in a manner that maximizes contiguous open space.
 Additional vegetated buffers may be required where necessary to screen or separate uses.

-OS1.7 Open Space in GIZ/Economic Centers

-Notwithstanding Significant Natural Resource Area designation, where development is proposed in Growth Incentive Zones/Economic Centers, the open space requirement shall be reduced to the proportion required for Growth Incentive Zones/Economic Centers where a natural resources inventory demonstrates that there are no wetlands, surface water bodies, vernal pools, estimated rare species habitat, agricultural soils, priority natural communities, critical upland areas, public water supply Wellhead Protection Areas, or other unique or fragile habitat within 100 feet of the site boundary.
+Open Space in GIZ/Economic Centers: Notwithstanding Significant Natural Resource Area designation, where development is proposed in Growth Incentive Zones/Economic Centers, the open space requirement shall be reduced to the proportion required for Growth Incentive Zones/Economic Centers where a natural resources inventory demonstrates that there are no wetlands, surface water bodies, vernal pools, estimated rare species habitat, agricultural soils, priority natural communities, critical upland areas, public water supply Wellhead Protection Areas, or other unique or fragile habitat within 100 feet of the site boundary.

-OS1.8 Open Space Requirements and Parking Garages

-As an incentive toward minimizing impervious areas, protecting open space, and maintaining or improving community character, projects meeting parking requirements under proposed buildings or as a multi-storied parking garage may reduce their open space requirement by an amount equivalent to the square footage of garaged parking.
+Open Space Requirements and Parking Garages: As an incentive toward minimizing impervious areas, protecting open space, and maintaining or improving community character, projects meeting parking requirements under proposed buildings or as a multi-storied parking garage may reduce their open space requirement by an amount equivalent to the square footage of garaged parking.
 Open space credit as provided by this MPS may not be obtained for parking spaces provided in excess of the minimum number of spaces required by local zoning.

-OS1.9 Location of Open Space

-Wherever possible, off-site open space provided through MPS OS1.3 is encouraged within or contiguous to Cape Cod Significant Natural Resource Areas or in the areas identified in MPS OS1.4.
+Location of Open Space: Wherever possible, off-site open space provided through MPS OS1.3 is encouraged within or contiguous to Cape Cod Significant Natural Resource Areas or in the areas identified in MPS OS1.4.